Running and Scheduling Restore Plans

 Plan testing is currently being powered off.

-If you perform any infrastructure configuration changes (add, delete or rename VMs) or changes to Veeam ONE Monitor groups, VAO will not automatically apply these changes to plans that are currently executing or testing — such plans are ‘locked’ and cannot be edited.
+If you perform any infrastructure configuration changes (add, delete or rename VMs) or changes to Veeam ONE Client groups, VAO will not automatically apply these changes to plans that are currently executing or testing — such plans are ‘locked’ and cannot be edited.
 The changes will take effect only if the plans enter the VERIFIED or NOT VERIFIED state.

-Restore plans may acquire the following modes:
+Restore plans can acquire the following modes:

 Plan is ready to be verified and executed.